neuralmagic/deepsparse/README.md

 ### 👩‍💻 Pipelines

-Pipelines are the default interface for running inference with DeepSparse across several tasks in NLP and CV:
+Pipelines are a high-level Python interface for running inference with DeepSparse across select tasks in NLP and CV:

 |          NLP          |            CV             |
 |-----------------------|---------------------------|